 7. Write a Business Plan

-There is a lot to think about when establishing a business, so make a road map to help you along the way.
+There is a lot to think about when establishing a business, so make a visual road map depicting your vision and plans, to help you along the way.
 A solid business plan can assist you in developing a strategy, identifying barriers, and prioritizing activities in order to establish and grow a successful eCommerce business.

 8. Do the Paperwork

 Regulations differ by nation and state, but in general, you’ll need to register your business and apply for a business license.
-If you want to start an eCommerce firm in the United States, you’ll also need an employer identification number.
+If you want to register your firm in the United States, you’ll also need an employer identification number.
 It is also best to track business expenses separately from day 1 to avoid mixing personal and business spending.
+And if you want to form an LLC, you’ll also need a sample LLC operating agreement.

 9. Create a Logo